cyclawps52/Flag-Quiz-Engine/README.md

 # Flag Quiz Engine

-This project consists of three main parts:
+This project consists of five main components:

  1. The quiz maker
  2. The quiz taking engine
  3. The quiz grader
+ 4. The viewer engine
+ 5. The authentication engine

 The current timeline of planned features is as follows:

- 1. Student Grade Viewer - This would allow the students to see their grade file from the console in order to minimize the number of files to distribute.
- 2. Teacher Deletion Mechanic - This would allow the teacher to delete quizes, results, and grades from the console without having to go into the server itself.
+ 1. Teacher Deletion Mechanic - This would allow the teacher to delete quizes, results, and grades from the console without having to go into the server itself.
+ 2. Password changing mechanic for students
+ 3. Force-Password-Change mechanic for teachers (make student change password on next login)

 ## Quiz Maker